Outline of tourism

+The following outline is provided as an overview of and topical guide to tourism:

 Tourism – travel for pleasure or business; also the theory and practice of touring, the business of attracting, accommodating, and entertaining tourists, and the business of operating tours.
 Tourism may be international, or within the traveller's country.
 The World Tourism Organization defines tourism more generally, in terms which go "beyond the common perception of tourism as being limited to holiday activity only", as people "traveling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes".

 What type of thing is tourism?

 Tourism can be described as all of the following: